From December 3, 2021, to January 2, 2022

-Relive the magic of Ogilvy's holiday window displays at the McCord Museum
+Relive the magic of Ogilvy's window displays at the McCord Museum

 Montrealers have been spellbound by the mechanical displays in Ogilvy’s department store window every Christmastime since 1947.
 The Bavarian scenes, custom made by the German toy manufacturer Steiff, feature dozens of handcrafted animals working and playing.

-Similar to those of department stores in other parts of the world, like Macy’s in New York or the Galeries Lafayette in Paris, these window displays are among the last of their kind in North America.
+Similar to those of department stores in other parts of the world, such as Macy’s in New York or Galeries Lafayette in Paris, these window displays are among the last of their kind in North America.
+They were donated to the McCord Museum in March 2018 by Holt Renfrew with the goal of preserving and ensuring the continuation of the iconic Montreal displays.

 The Mill in the Forest

-The Museum is proud to carry on the tradition this winter by presenting The Mill in the Forest outdoors, to the great delight of passers-by on Sherbrooke Street.
+The Museum is carrying on the tradition this winter by presenting The Mill in the Forest outdoors, to the great delight of passers-by on Sherbrooke Street.

 The Enchanted Village